la2050/archive/_projects/2014/an-open-biology-lab-for-everyone.md

    Biotech is currently undergoing the same revolution in price and accessibility.
 While practicing biotech as a hobby is not quite as affordable as electronics, progress is being made and lots of young people are getting involved.
 We envision a future where kids in LA are just as likely to pick up a pipette as they are a soldering iron.
 Playing with biology will be as common place as playing with electronics.

    LA Biohackers will make this dream a reality before 2050 by getting young people access to laboratory space and advanced biotech equipment in addition to knowledge and guidance.
 We are currently making this happen but with help we can expand our breadth and scope to include more people of all ages.
-What is your idea/project in more detail?: >-
-  Our project will benefit anyone in Los Angeles that is interested in biology and biotech.
+What will you do to implement this idea/project?: >- Our project will benefit anyone in Los Angeles that is interested in biology and biotech.
 Our laboratory is not limited by age or earned degrees.
 Anyone who can demonstrate the ability to follow safety guidelines can have fun in our space.
-What will you do to implement this idea/project?: >- LA Biohackers has recently been working closely with LabLaunch, another organization submitting a proposal to LA2050 (confirmed, please see their proposal).
+How will your idea/project help make LA the best place to connect today?
+In LA2050?: >- LA Biohackers has recently been working closely with LabLaunch, another organization submitting a proposal to LA2050 (confirmed, please see their proposal).
 We plan on moving in to their facility and becoming the first